Bedrock-OSS/bedrock-wiki/docs/visuals/math-based-animations.md

 }
 ```

-In this example, the model's bones, `front_wheels` and `back_wheels`, are rotated on the X-axis based on information passed from `query.modified_distance_moved`, then multiplied by -30.
+In this example, the model's bones, `front_wheels` and `back_wheels`, are rotated on the X-axis based on information passed from `q.modified_distance_moved`, then multiplied by -30.

 This means that a car at *rest* **will not** spin, and a car that is *driving* **will spin** - doing so at a rate proportional to the car's movement speed.